Ketamine-assisted psychotherapy: Eating disorders

-Eating disorders have been a challenge to treat due to varying degrees of effectiveness of current treatments and high rates of remission, and is often a combination of psychotherapy with various psychotropic medications.
+Eating disorders have been a challenge to treat due to varying degrees of effectiveness of current treatments and high rates of remission, and treatment often features a combination of psychotherapy with various psychotropic medications.
 Ketamine has been shown to be an effective treatment for eating disorders, particularly for anorexia nervosa.
-While ketamine's effects on treating eating disorders appear positive, especially in patients who have failed previous therapies, the limited number of clinical studies may indicate that more research must be done to demonstrate its efficacy and safety across the diverse modalities of eating disorders.
+While ketamine's effects on eating disorders appear positive, especially in patients who have failed previous therapies, the limited number of clinical studies available suggests that more research is needed to demonstrate its efficacy and safety across the diverse modalities of eating disorders.

 Side effects

-The most common side effects of both intravenous ketamine and intranasal esketamine include, but is not limited to: dissociation, disorientation, dizziness, nausea, and hypertension.
+The most common side effects of both intravenous ketamine and intranasal esketamine include, but are not limited to: dissociation, disorientation, dizziness, nausea, and hypertension.
 However, recent research has demonstrated a sublingual type of ketamine therapy that is both efficacious, able to be used from home, and low-risk.
 Further research is needed to assess the long-term side effects of ketamine therapy in multiple modalities.